 This use of flame retardants in juvenile products is of particular concern as children and infants are very sensitive to the adverse health effects of these chemicals, some of which are carcinogens and developmental toxins.
 Additionally, children’s products do not present a significant fire hazard.

-As of January 1, 2014, the old TB117 standard has been replaced by a new standard called TB117-2013, which makes children’s products exempt from California flammability standards.
+On January 1, 2014, the old TB117 standard was replaced by a new standard called TB117-2013.
+Under this new standard, children’s products are exempt from California furniture flammability standards.
+See Policy Changes below for a list of exempted products.
 The Green Science Policy Institute continues to work with policy makers, scientists, and manufacturers to support implementation of the new standard.

-New products will not be required to contain added flame retardants.
-However, during a transition period in 2014, the foam in baby products is likely to continue to contain flame retardants.
+New products are not expected to contain added flame retardants.
+However, there will be a transition period while older products are sold off.
+Until new products are widely available in stores, the foam in baby products is likely to contain flame retardants.
 Consumers should look for products without a TB117 label and also be sure to ask retailers for flame retardant free products.

 Peer-reviewed paper: Flame retardants in children’s products